10 Creepy Things Bodies Can Do After Death

 During the process of death, the body goes through various changes.
 One of these is the relaxation of every muscle, including those which control certain bodily functions, such as the elimination of urine and feces.

 Postmortem elimination is due to the sphincter muscles in the body relaxing.
 As the brain dies, it no longer sends the signals to keep these muscles contracted, and the contents left in the bowels and bladder will end up being released.

 These bodily functions do not always happen after death; it depends on how you die and how much food and liquid are in your bladder and bowels before death.
-In the case of those who are ill, there may not be as much food in their system due to the lack of appetite that can accompany illness.
+In the case of ill patients, there may not be as much food in their system due to the lack of appetite that can accompany illness.
 However, in cases of sudden death, bodies are more likely to release whatever was left in their system.